frintjs/frint/packages/frint/README.md

 * `Core`: The root app, that renders to DOM directly.
 * `Widget`: Apps that register themselves to Core.
 * `Provider`: Dependency for your apps (Core and Widgets).
-* `Plugin`: Modules that extend the core framework.

 ## Usage